Closed Circuit Television (CCTV) cameras have evolved a long way since their original inception.

 The ability to transmit the video footage via the network as opposed to via a cable creates a much easier installation.

-Being able to place these cameras wherever you want without having to worry about cabling is a huge benefit for any business and whoever is integrating CCTV cameras into their security.
+Being able to place these cameras wherever you want without having to worry about cabling is a huge benefit for any home or business and whoever is integrating CCTV cameras into their security.